elda-mahaindra/web-crawler-demo/README.md

 3. Run the "list" request to see scraped gold prices

 The collection includes sample requests and responses for reference.

+**Note**: This is the easiest way to verify the demo is working without needing to connect directly to the PostgreSQL database.
+Simply run the API calls to see if gold prices are being scraped and stored successfully.

 ## Logging